LoanSarazin/cronometer-ciqual/README.md

 - The owner id.
 You can find it when exporting a custom food to json.
 And let it run !

+As a test, you can give the file [test_ciqual_table.xlsx](https://github.com/LoanSarazin/cronometer-ciqual/blob/main/src/test_ciqual_table.xlsx) and check on your custom food list if it has been added.
+Don't forget to refresh the page in order to see it.

 Go make something fancy!